 We live in a material world, as the songs say, but decoding the objects of the past is not always straightforward.
 In this seminar, two leading practitioners reflect on the stories they have teased from objects.

 Sarah Hayes is a prominent historical archaeologist who researches quality of life and social mobility in 19th-century Victoria through the lives, homes and rubbish of everyday people.
-She is a Research Fellow in Archaeology and History at La Trobe University and has a passion for making archaeological collections more visible.
+She is a Senior Research Fellow in the Alfred Deakin Institute for Citizenship and Globalisation at Deakin University and has a passion for making archaeological collections more visible.
 Margaret Anderson is a senior museum historian with a specialist interest in women’s history.
 Sarah and Margaret are collaborating on a new exhibition for the Old Treasury Building, Gold in Victoria: 20 Objects, 20 Stories.

 The discussion will be chaired by Margaret Birtley, Executive Officer of the History Council of Victoria and experienced museum consultant.